Tax Treatment of Employer-Paid Relocation Expenses

-Requiring an employee to move for business reasons can be difficult for that employee.
+Relocating for business reasons can be difficult - and expensive - for an employee.
 That's why many employee moving expenses are paid by employers.
-Here is a look at how the process of paying employee moving expenses works, including what's deductible to you as a business, what is taxable to the employee, and how to report these expenses on employee W-2 forms.
+Here is a look at how the process of paying employee moving expenses works, including what's deductible to you as a business, how to document these payments, and how to report these expenses on employee W-2 forms.

 In general, any payment you make to employees is taxable, and paying employee moving expenses is considered a taxable benefit.
-But there is a way to make the benefit non-taxable to the employee.
+The 2017 tax law didn't change this tax situation.
+But it took away the possibility that employers can reimburse using an accountable plan (explained below) to avoid having the employee pay income taxes on these payments.

-In this case, the employee pays for the expenses and you reimburse them.
-To meet the criteria for an accountable plan, the expenses must be itemized and only specific expenses may be paid.
+Here's how a reimbursement plan works: The employee pays for the expenses and you reimburse them.
+The expenses must be itemized and only specific expenses may be paid.
 The expenses must also be for a business purpose.

-The employee must have paid or incurred deductible expenses while performing services as an employee of your company.
+The employee must have paid or incurred expenses while performing services as an employee of your company.
 You may need to document that the move is required by your business.
-There are also some accounting procedures that must be followed in order for the reimbursement plan to be
+There are also some accounting procedures that must be followed.

 - The employee must "adequately account for these expenses within a reasonable period of time."
 That is, the employee must give you receipts for all expenditures.